Skip to Main Content

 1. Topic Exploration and Refinement:

-• After reviewing initial search results, evaluate the effectiveness of your search strategy and make necessary adjustments.
+• Review your initial search results to assess the effectiveness of your search strategy.

-• Consider adding or modifying keywords and search parameters based on the preliminary findings.
+• Refine your keywords and search parameters based on preliminary findings.

 6. Material Collection and Organization: